TansyaBabu/Disease_predictor_app/README.md

 ⚙️ The Apriori Algorithm

-The Apriori algorithm is used here to find frequent itemsets and derive rules from the combined set of symptoms and diseases.
+The Apriori algorithm is used here to find frequent itemsets and derive rules(to implement association rule mining) from the combined set of symptoms and diseases.

 Key Metrics: